isaacholt100/isaacholt/public/maths-notes/year-3/crypto/crypto.typ

 == Equivalence and standard form

-- *Definition*: codes $C_1, C_2$ of block length $n$ over alphabet $A$ are *equivalent* if we can transform one to the other by applying sequence of the following two kinds of changes to all codewords:
+- *Definition*: codes $C_1, C_2$ of block length $n$ over alphabet $A$ are *equivalent* if we can transform one to the other by applying sequence of the following two kinds of changes to all the codewords (simultaneously):
     - Permute the $n$ positions.
     - In a particular position, permuting the $|A| = q$ symbols.
 - *Proposition*: equivalent codes have the same parameters $(n, M, d)$.
-- *Definition*: linear codes $C_1, C_2 subset.eq FF_q^n$ are *monomially equivalent* if we can obtain one from the other by applying sequence of the following two kinds of changes to all codewords:
+- *Definition*: linear codes $C_1, C_2 subset.eq FF_q^n$ are *monomially equivalent* if we can obtain one from the other by applying sequence of the following two kinds of changes to all codewords (simultaneously):
     - Permuting the $n$ positions.
     - In particular position, multiply by $lambda in FF_q^times$.
     If only the first change is used, the codes are *permutation equivalent*.